epsilon537/boxlambda/docs/components_wb_interconnect.md

 ### Handling Invalid Addresses

-A small 'feature' was added to WBXbar (which may be controversial): transactions to invalid addresses are acknowledged rather than rejected.
-In such cases, the Wishbone error signal, which would typically be asserted, is suppressed.
-Reads from an invalid address returns `0xDEADBEEF`.

-This feature is enabled with the *OPT_ACK_INVALID_ADDR* and *OPT_TIMEOUT* parameters of WBXbar.
-Specifically:

-- *OPT_ACK_INVALID_ADDR* causes Wishbone accesses to addresses outside the configured address map to be acknowledged.
-The return data is set to `ERROR_DATA_PATTERN`, which is also a WBXbar parameter.
-- *OPT_TIMEOUT* is set to 511.
-This causes WBXbar to abort a Wishbone transaction after 511 clock cycles.
-This is used to terminate transactions with non-responding slaves.
+The Data Bus can optionally acknowledge transactions to invalid addresses.
+With this feature enabled, if there is no slave response to a read or write request within a timeout period (512 clock cycles), the Data Bus will acknowledge the transaction.
+In case of read requests, a dummy value of `0xDEADBEEF` is returned.

-The rationale behind this is to prevent an unrecoverable CPU exception when accidentally accessing an invalid address in the REPL.
+The rationale behind this feature is to prevent a system lock-up when the user accidentally accesses an invalid address from the REPL.

 For test builds, invalid addresses should trigger Wishbone errors, so a top-level flag was introduced to control this behavior.
-This flag, ACK_INVALID_ADDR, is set to 0 for all test builds except the *invalid_address* test build.
+This flag, `ACK_INVALID_ADDR` is set to 0 for all test builds except the *invalid_address* test build.
 For the *boxlambda_base*, *boxlambda_dfx*, and *invalid_address* test builds, this flag is set to 1.